alexvasilikop/Genome_assembly_statistics/README.md

 # Genome assembly statistics

-A python script to calculate basic contiguity statistics of a genome assembly file in fasta format
+A python script to calculate basic contiguity statistics of a genome assembly from a file in fasta format.
+Requires installation of Biopython

 help message: python3 -h